thosvarley/infospyke/README.md

 In the downloaded directory, run ``python setup.py install`` This will compile the Cython code.
 From there you can ``import`` like any other python code.

+## Functions

+Currently implemented analyses are:

+Shannon entropy (base 2)
+Joint entropy (bivariate)
+Conditional Entropy (bivariate)
+Mutual Information (bivariate)
+Conditional Mutual Information (trivariate)
+Transfer Entropy (bivariate, variable lags).

+At some point we may implement basic partial-information decomposition (PID).

+We will also soon be including measures of integration.